Header Graphic

 The sponsoring employer must agree to pay the foreign national employee either at least 100% of the "prevailing wage" (the typical wage for that type of job in that geographical area of employment) or the "actual wage" (the typical wage within the sponsoring employer's business for the type of job offered to the foreign national employee), whichever is higher.

-The prevailing wage can be calculated in several different ways: (1) through a collective bargaining agreement; (2) through a prevailing wage determination issued by the state workforce agency; or (3) through another source, such as the OES survey, an employer survey, or a survey by a third party organization.
-Prevailing wage information from the Department of Labor's Online Wage Library (which consists of OES survey data) can be found via this link:
+The prevailing wage can be calculated in several different ways: (1) through a collective bargaining agreement; (2) through a prevailing wage determination issued by the U.S. Department of Labor; or (3) through another source, such as the OES survey, an employer survey, or a survey by a third party organization.
+Prevailing wage information from the U.S. Department of Labor's Online Wage Library (which consists of OES survey data) can be found via this link:

 www.flcdatacenter.com